StevenWeir038/Kennel39/TESTING.md

 # Testing

-A variety of manual and automated tests were performed throughout the project.
+A variety of exploratory tests were performed throughout the project.

 ## Manual Testing

 ### Setting up Django project
+This was a first time use of Django so some testing was performed to cement knowledge.

-**#1.
-Getting the live deployed site working**
+**1. Getting the live deployed site working**

 This is well documented in the latter sections of [DEPLOYMENT.md](DEPLOYMENT.md)

-**#2.
-Checking the deployed site opens on the homepage**
+**2. Checking the deployed site opens on the homepage**

 - create a function based view in home
 - create a path in the url file in the home app